Cactus (supermarket)

-Cactus is a Luxembourgish supermarket company.
+Cactus is a Luxembourgish supermarket chain.
 The family-run business has stores under the brands Cactus, Supercactus, Cactus marché (Cactus Market) and CactusShoppi.
 The group also operates speciality shops selling items such as flowers or CDs.
-As of July 2017, Cactus is Luxembourg's fourth largest employer.
+As of July 2017, Cactus was Luxembourg's fourth largest employer.

 The company logo is a three fingered cactus of green on a white background or sometimes reversed on a green background.

 History

 In 1900, Joseph Leesch, established a grocery store.
 In 1905 the business was expanded with his business partner, Michel Donven, to incorporate a "colonial goods wholesaler" importing items such as sugar, tobacco, cocoa, coffee, rice, tea and internationally traded spices.
 In 1928 the partnership was dissolved and Leesch created a new business, Leesch Frères (Leesch Brothers) with his three sons, Arthur, Jacques and Aloyse.
-In 1930 Leesch opened a coffee shop on the Rue de Strasbourg in Luxembourg-city.
+In 1930 Leesch opened a coffee shop on the Rue de Strasbourg in Luxembourg City.
 In 1955 the business passed to the third generation when the sons of Alfred Leesch, Paul and Alfred, took it over.
 In 1962 they created the first self-service store, known as the Vivo (Vereinigte Internationale Verkaufs-Organisation).
 A coffee shop was added in 1966.

 The first Cactus supermarket opened on 19 October 1967 in Bereldange.
 The name Cactus was taken by Paul Leesch from the title of a 1966 Jacques Dutronc song.
 A year later a second Cactus store opened at Esch-sur-Alzette on the site of a former cinema in the Brill district of the town, and a second Esch store opened the year after that.

 1974 saw the company open its first shopping mall, the Belle Etoile in Bertrange, on the main road (subsequently complemented by a parallel motorway) linking Luxembourg and Belgium.
 The project initially came in LUF 100 million over budget which threatened prematurely to end it, but the developers were persuaded to accept a lower price which enabled the Belle Etoile to be saved.

 New stores opened in the late 1970s in Remich, Mersch and Pétange, with further store openings elsewhere in Luxembourg subsequently.